 2. Be ready to address any gaps you find and implement solutions to remediate them.
 It is still unclear whether your organization will need to obtain a third-party audit and certification or if you’ll be able to self-assess and submit the results manually.

 Which Level of CMMC will I Need to be Certified in?

 We’re not sure yet.
 This will depend entirely upon what level of certification your contract requires and the sensitivity of the information you handle.
-We can say this: ALL companies handling CUI can expect to need to certify at a CMMC Level 3 certification (which will include all 110 controls from NIST 800-171) at a minimum.
-Levels 1 and 2 will be required of companies that handle FCI (Federal Contract Information) while Levels 4 and 5 will be required among a small subset of contracts handling extremely sensitive information.
-The safe bet at this point is to shoot for a Level 3.
+We can say this: ALL companies handling CUI can expect to need to certify at a CMMC Level 2 certification (which will include all 110 controls from NIST 800-171) at a minimum.
+Level 1 will be required of companies that handle FCI (Federal Contract Information) while Level 2 will be required by most companies that handle CUI, and 3 will be required among a small subset of contracts handling extremely sensitive information.
+The safe bet at this point is to shoot for a Level 2.